 (3-0) 3 credits.
-Prerequisite: CSC 105.
+Prerequisite: CSC 105 or permission of instructor.
 This course focuses on techniques and methods for writing specifically for the Internet.
 Topics will include designing and creating documents for the World Wide Web, design considerations, and publishing and maintaining Web sites.
 Students will use HTML, Web authoring software, and other software for Web development.